D4nte/docker-textile-io/README.md

 1. `git clone git@github.com:D4nte/docker-textile-io.git`
 2. `cd docker-textile-io`
 3. `docker build . -t textile`

+# Dockerhub

+`docker pull royerfranck/textile-io:latest`

+# Run

-4. First time: `docker run -it textile`.
+1. First time: `docker run -it textile`.
 Be sure to save your mnemonic and seed
-5. Following times: `docker run textile --seed <your seed>`
+2. Following times: `docker run textile --seed <your seed>`

 Feel free at anytime to pass arguments.
 These arguments will be used for the `textile init` step.